Populus fremontii

-Populus fremontii, commonly known as Frémont's cottonwood, is a cottonwood (and thus a poplar) native to riparian zones of the Southwestern United States and northern through central Mexico.
+Populus fremontii, commonly known as Frémont's cottonwood, is a cottonwood native to riparian zones of the Southwestern United States and northern through central Mexico.
 It is one of three species in Populus sect.
 Aigeiros.
 The tree was named after 19th-century American explorer and pathfinder John C. Frémont.

 Distribution

 The tree is native to the Southwestern United States and Mexico.
 In the United States, the species can be found in California, Idaho, Nevada, Utah, Arizona, New Mexico, Texas, and Colorado.
 In Mexico, it can be found in Baja California, Baja California Sur, Sonora, Chihuahua, Coahuila, Nuevo León, México (state), and Puebla.

 A riparian tree, it grows near streams, rivers, springs, seeps, wetlands, and well-watered alluvial bottomlands at elevations below 2000 m elevation.

 Description

 P. fremontii is a large tree growing from 12–35 m in height with a wide crown, with a trunk up to 1.5 m in diameter.
 The bark is smooth when young, becoming deeply fissured with whitish, cracked bark on old trees.

 The 3–7 cm long leaves, are cordate (heart-shaped) with an elongated tip, with white veins and coarse crenate teeth along the sides, glabrous to hairy, and often stained with milky resin.
 Autumn colors occur from October–November, mainly a bright yellow, also orange, rarely red.

 The inflorescence consists of a long, drooping catkin, which blooms from March to April.
 The fruit is a wind-dispersed achene, that appears to look like patches of cotton hanging from limbs, thus the name cottonwood.

 The largest known P. fremontii tree in the United States grows in Skull Valley, Arizona.
 In 2012, it had a measured circumference of 557 in, height of 102 ft, and a spread of 149.5 ft.